- Computational Social Science

-INFO 5905 Professional Career Development – offered in the spring term only.
+INFO 5905 Professional Career Development – offered in the fall and spring term.

 All MPS students are required to enroll in and successfully complete INFO 5905 Professional Career Development.
 Kate Reiter, MPS Professional Development Advisor, is the instructor for this 0.5 credit, pass/fail course.
 Students who have received a job offer or have secured a job awaiting them after graduation may petition to waive this requirement by emailing Kate at firstname.lastname@example.org prior to the start of the semester.
 If you are waived from this requirement please attach the approval to your course checklist for future reference.